Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### The form and contents of the EngageUI toolkit
 EngageUI is provided as an MIT licenced source-code toolkit that consists of
-1. A SessionManager that interfaces with the OSs windowing
+1. A SessionManager class that interfaces with the OSs windowing
 system and manages the user's interaction session
 via the app-dashboard and various activity-handlers.
-2. An abstract activity handler structure that the app populates
+2. An abstract SActivityHandler struct that the app populates and extends
 with the ability to handle an app-specific user activity.
-3. A small set of concrete activity-handlers
+3. A small set of concrete SActivityHandler extensions
 that handle user-activities common across apps
 such as providing access to the OSs file system
 and implementing an app's dashboard.